Landowners' CWD

 What are the benefits of CWD testing deer harvested from my ranch?

 CWD testing hunter-harvested deer from your ranch provides confidence to you and your hunters that CWD is not present in the deer population on your property.
-Long-term monitoring on your ranch also serves to provide a testing history which could be important if CWD is found in isolated populations in the general area near your ranch, such as a deer breeding facility, and help to provide confidence CWD is indeed isolated to that population.
-The number of CWD samples collected in the area could be critical information when the Department is contemplating CWD zones or other regulation changes to manage the disease.
-Long-term annual testing may also be useful if there is any interest in applying for certain deer permits such as the Trap, Transport, and Transplant permit (TTT).
+Long-term monitoring on your ranch also serves to provide a testing history which could be important if CWD is found in isolated populations in the general area near your ranch — such as a deer-breeding facility — and help to provide confidence that CWD is indeed isolated to that population.
+The number of CWD samples collected in the area could be critical information when TPWD is contemplating CWD zones or other regulation changes to manage the disease.
 Annual monitoring may also allow for early detection of the disease, providing an opportunity to eliminate the establishment of CWD in the deer population.

 What will happen if CWD is discovered on my ranch?

-Once a CWD positive is discovered in a white-tailed deer, mule deer, or other susceptible species, Texas Animal Health Commission and/or Texas Parks and Wildlife Department will contact the property owner and open dialogue of next steps to address the disease discovery.
+• Once a CWD-positive is discovered in a white-tailed deer, mule deer or other susceptible species, the Texas Animal Health Commission and/or the Texas Parks and Wildlife Department will contact the property owner and open a dialogue about next steps to address the disease discovery.

 What are some of the different types of disease management strategies available to manage CWD?